Cesar525/canvas_game/WORKING TREE.md

 4) developing Inventory section.
 5) develop 10 monsters to kill.
 6) setup a HUGE asteroid in Flame comming side ways on the map to make it more Epic
+ 7) show on status what level of Weapon he has and what shield he has.

 --------------